syncfusion-content/maui-docs/MAUI/Scheduler/reminders.md

 * Past Changed occurrence reminders will be dismissed.

-## Enable reminder
+## Enable reminders

-Reminder can be enabled by setting the [EnableReminder] property to `true` which will trigger the `ReminderAlertOpening` event to notify appointment reminder.
-The reminder can be set by using the [Reminders] property of [SchedulerAppointment.]
+Reminders can be enabled by setting the [EnableReminder] property to `true` which will trigger the `ReminderAlertOpening` event to notify appointment reminders.
+The reminders can be set by using the [Reminders] property of [SchedulerAppointment.]

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="3" %}